FontCustom/fontcustom/CONTRIBUTING.md

-# FontCustom Contributing Guidelines
+# Contributor Guidelines

-Thanks for helping make FontCustom better!
+Thanks for helping make Font Custom better.
 This project was born out of an over-heard conversation between two devs in a coffee shop — it's come a long ways thanks to the support of folks like you.

 ## Conventions